redox-os/website/content/news/this-month-250430.md

 - (system) 4lDO2 finished the userspace-based process manager and migrated necessary system components to use it
 - (system) Jeremy Soller updated uutils to the latest commit
-- (system) Darley Barreto implemented the `openat()` POSIX function which allows file locations to be isolated from the program.
+- (system) Darley Barreto started to implement the `openat()` POSIX function which allows file locations to be isolated from the program.
 It will replace the "named dup" calls, which are non-standard (not POSIX or Linux) so you can access a specific resource or get/set values of a certain category for a resource
 - (system) 4lDO2 implemented a readiness-based I/O model wrapper for the completion-based I/O model to reduce boilerplate code in the `redox-scheme` library
 - (system) 4lDO2 updated `escalated` to use the `redox-scheme` library and `SYS_CALL` system call, before the `sudo` daemon made it obsolete
 - (system) 4lDO2 implemented cancellation for the Orbital scheme